Data Reportedly Shows Nordstrom Made Business Decision Over Ivanka

 — Corky Marlena (@CorkyMarlena) February 9, 2017

 Nordstrom has insisted that the decision to drop Ivanka Trump’s brand is business and nothing personal.
 According to a spokesperson, it did not “make good business sense” to continue to maintain close ties with a line that was receding in sales.
-The spokesperson, Tara Darrow debunked claims that the company leaked data about the sales numbers of Ivanka’s products.
+The spokesperson, Tara Darrow, debunked claims that the company leaked data about the sales numbers of Ivanka’s products.

 “We have not and will not share specific sale results numbers related to this brand or any other brand.”